bramses/bramses-highly-opinionated-vault-2023/README.md

 Obsidian also has tools for publishing public notes that we saw in the Digital Garden section above, namely the Publish plugin.

-BHOV-2023 acknowledges the need to keep certain things private and has a Private folder that uses Supercharged Links and Style Settings to visually warn you if you are linking to a private note in your shared section.
-In addition, in `.gitignore` there are a selection of files you may want to consider keeping Private and not committing to version control software (discussed later)
+BHOV-2023 acknowledges the need to keep certain things private and has a **Private folder that uses Supercharged Links and Style Settings to visually warn you if you are linking to a private note in your shared section**.
+In addition, in `.gitignore` there are a selection of files you may want to consider keeping Private and not committing to version control software (discussed later).

 Plugins: